nievesj/unity-core-project/README.md

 ---
 _Core is a collection utilities and libraries to help speed up development in Unity3D by providing the following functionality:
 * Asset Bundle loading system
+	* Can load assets from the streaming assets folder
+	* Can load assets from a web server
+	* Can cache downloaded bundles
+	* Can simulate asset bundles on editor
 * Basic window system
+	* Open / Close window
+	* Observable events for when a window is opened or closed
 * Basic audio system
 * Pooler tool
 * Base game starting point ([Example Project](https://github.com/nievesj/unity_core_example) )